andy-crouch/visualstudio-configurations/README.md

 Apart from the keyboard short cuts my configuration strips Visual Studio right back to one Main tool bar and collapses all of the tool windows.

+To load the my config open Visual Studio 2010 and select Tools > Options.
+In the dialog select "Import and Export Settings" and use the Browse button to select the file from your cloned repo.

 Any suggestions or comments are always welcome